saltstack/salt-enhancement-proposals/0016-delayed-state-rendering.md

 References to `delayed_sls` files should be straight-forward.

+## Implementation

+This SEP can be broken up into many independently implemented pieces.
+This may make it easier to implement.
+For instance, implementation of the `scoped` and `delayed_repeat_limit` args can be delayed. `delayed_block` and also be implemented after `delayed_sls`, which would be a bit simpler to create. `delayed_sls` without any hashbang arguments, for instance, would not initially need to support any hashbang at all - that could come in later steps of implementation.

+These various pieces could be included in separate releases even, since none of them are breaking changes.

 ## Alternatives
 [alternatives]: #alternatives

 ### Slots

 Slots (currently at least) only run remote execution calls, potentially informing a state, but they do not interact with Jinja to allow any logic or parsing.
+Delayed rendering offers everything available in a renderer.

 ### Orchestration